NOAA-GSL/ExascaleWorkflowSandbox/docs/installation.rst

 Installation
 ============

-This software can be installed on Linux systems. macOS is not currently supported, but can be used on Macs via the Docker container (see :doc:`container`).
+This software can be installed on Linux systems.
+Windows and macOS are not currently supported, but can be used on these platforms via the Docker container (see :doc:`container`).

 Prerequisites
 -------------